Endometrial Hyperplasia: Types, Symptoms, Causes, Treatment, Diagnosis

 Dr. Dimple Doshi at Vardaan Hospital; believes prevention is better than cure, and thus apart from the precise treatment guidelines; preventive measures are an essential part of our consultations with the patients who have either had it or want to know more about it.

-Most cases of endometrial hyperplasia happen due to high levels of female hormone; that is estrogen and insufficient levels of progesterone which usually counteracts the growth enhancing properties of estrogen.
+Most cases thickened endometrium happen due to high levels of female hormone; that is estrogen and insufficient levels of progesterone which usually counteracts the growth enhancing properties of estrogen.
 This happens in:

 1. PCOD